rafid29mehda/All-About-ECG/Feature Extraction/README.md

 Let’s walk through a simple example of how to extract **RR Interval** and **PR Interval** from an ECG signal using Python.
 We’ll use the **Neurokit2** library, which is beginner-friendly for ECG processing.

 #### Step 1: Install Required Tools
-You need Python and some libraries.
-If you don’t have them, install them using:
+we need Python and some libraries.
+If we don’t have them, install them using:
 ```bash
 pip install neurokit2 numpy matplotlib
 ```